 Throughout the pages of Tiger Girl, Pascale Petit casts her beloved grandmother’s history as parallel to the planet’s, and with the twin voices of memory and prophecy pays tribute to those two true mothers of her childhood: the Earth and tiger-girl.
 This volume rests upon critical borderlands, all of which manifest within the body of Petit’s grandmother.
 She stands poached, skinned, triumphant, and abandoned; she mirrors the Earth itself in her vitality and endurance.
 Through Petit’s devoted immortalization, we are made witness to a tigress tender enough to cradle the planet, as it has midwifed her.

-Florinda is a mixed-race Chicana poet based in Miami, Florida in what is known as the United States.
+Florinda is a mixed Chicana poet of Yucatecan descent based in what is known as the United States.
 Her poetry and practices focus on the humid dimensions of her homelands, the histories of regional language and its people, the complexities of ancestry and the land(s) which birthed her.
 She edits for amberflora.